IN THIS ARTICLE

 (Glassdoor does not have an estimated salary for this position, but the average salary for a UX designer in the Chicago area with around three years of experience is $74,000).

-Now that you have an idea what real companies are looking for in a UX researcher vs. UX designer, let’s move on to arguably the best part: salary.
+Now that you have an idea of what real companies are looking for in a UX researcher vs. UX designer, let’s move on to arguably the best part: salary.

 UX Researcher vs. UX Designer: How Much Do They Earn?